Offline JuraMap downloads

 A detailed description of how to use OsmAndMapCreator to create offline maps is also available.

-Mapsforge-Creator for Locus Map
+.map vector map file using Mapsforge-Creator for Locus Map and Cartograph Maps

 The Mapsforge-Creator Map-Writer plugin for Osmosis is used to produce Locus Map .map files from the OpenStreetMap "osm.xml" file.
 It is reasonably well documented.
 In brief, mapsforge-map-writer is downloaded from the Sonatype repository.
 Currently, clicking mapsforge-map-writer -> master-SNAPSHOT -> mapsforge-map-writer-master-20211104.091832-420-jar-with-dependencies.jar gives the necessary Java file that should be copied to the "osmosis ->lib -> default" folder of an osmosis installation.
 The latest mapwriter appears to be mapsforge-map-writer-master-20230426.074942-502-jar-with-dependencies.jar